spiridonov-oa/react-whiteboard-pdf/README.md

 };
 ```

-You can cange default parameters
+You can change default props

 ```javascript
 import { Whiteboard } from 'react-whiteboard-pdf';